geneweb/geneweb/etc/README.txt

 On macOS geneweb.command will kill previous versions, start both programs and minimises the corresponding window.

+Installation in CGI mode

+Before executing install-cgi.sh, you must adjust some of your own configuration in the install-cgi.sh script and in install-cgi/gwd.cgi:
+- WEB-ROOT : the web root of your Apache server
+- MY-BASES : your bases folder

      -----------------

 See the file CHANGES in the present directory for the changes since